 You’re on the road for a few minutes before you notice a chill.
 You realize the car heater isn’t working.
 This frosty scenario makes driving on a cold day miserable.
-It’s a problem our Kennedy Transmission car mechanics take care of every winter here in Minneapolis, MN.
+It’s a problem our Kennedy Transmission car mechanics take care of every winter here in the Minneapolis, MN, area.

 What makes a good heater go bad?
 It could be one of several key components.
 When you turn on the heater, coolant moves through hoses from the engine and radiator to your vehicle’s heater core.